-If you’re familiar with macronutrients, you might know that protein is essential for building muscle. — not only this, but protein plays many other important roles in the body to help you thrive.
+If you’re familiar with macronutrients, you might already know that protein is essential for building muscle.
+But that’s not the only thing it can do, with protein playing many other important roles to help you thrive.

 What is protein?

 Protein is made up of amino acids.
-There are 20 different types of amino acids in total, but nine of these your body cannot produce itself and must be received from food.
+There are 20 different types of amino acids in total, including nine your body can’t produce itself that must be received from food.

-Protein helps to build and repair tissues in the body and is vital in helping produce important hormones and enzymes for immune system health.
+Protein helps build and repair tissues in the body, and is vital in helping produce important hormones and enzymes that support your immune system.

 How much protein do you need?

-How much protein you need depends on several factors: Your age, gender, and activity level.
+How much protein you need depends on several factors, including your age, gender and activity level.

-The more strength training you’re doing, the more protein you should include in your diet if one of your goals is to build muscle — as a guide, 10-35% of your daily calorie intake should include protein.
+The more strength training you do, the more protein you should include in your diet if one of your goals is to build muscle — as a guide, 10-25% of your daily calorie intake should include protein.